abnothman/bank-account/README.md

 # bank-account

 # Description
-This project is a solution to the Bank Account Kata.
-It allows a bank client to perform :
+This project is a bank account solution.
+It allows to perform :

-	Make a deposit to an account.
+	Make a deposit to my account.
-	Make a withdrawal from an account.
+	Make a withdrawal from my account.
-	Print account transaction statement.
-	View the account statement (showing date, amount and balance).
+	Print the account statement (date, amount and balance).

 # Requirements
-	Deposit and Withdrawal functionalities.
+	Deposit and Withdrawal from my account.
-	Statement transaction printing.
+	Account statement transaction printing.

 # User Stories

 # US 1:
-	In order to save money
-	As a bank client
-	I want to make a deposit in my account
+make a deposit in my account

 # US 2:
-	In order to retrieve some or all of my savings
-	As a bank client
-	I want to make a withdrawal from my account
+make a withdrawal from my account

 # Used technologies:
 Spring Boot : 3.0.8